wblabio/wgact/src/readme.txt

 * Tweak: Added nonces to some ajax calls
 [//]: # fs_premium_only_end
 * Tweak: Added dependencies to enqueued scripts
+* Tweak: Improved the parent selector for the mutation observer for lazy loaded products
 [//]: # fs_premium_only_begin
 * Fix: Improved the verification for the Google Analytics 4 API secret.
 It was too restrictive.
 * Fix: Fixed the cid for subscription renewal purchases with missing cid on the parent order